Bronwyn Gillanders: Spencer Gulf Ecosystem and Development Initiative

 Gillanders is currently the Director of the Spencer Gulf Ecosystem and Development Initiative which as of 2014 is in the early stages of developing an integrated management system for Spencer Gulf's environment and its industrial users.
 The initiative is led by the University of Adelaide's Environment Institute, in partnership with a number of industrial interests and government agencies.
 Partners include resource and energy companies BHP, Santos, Alinta, Arrium Mining, Centrex Metals, Nyrstar and port operator, Flinders Ports.
 Public sector partners include the Fisheries Research and Development Corporation and Marine Innovation SA collaborators South Australian Research and Development Institute (SARDI) and Flinders University.

 Gillanders' research work within the initiative includes further studies of giant Australian cuttlefish and of shipping activity within Spencer Gulf.
 The latter work is a response to concerns about the translocation of exotic species into gulf waters which support lucrative wild-catch fishery and sea cage aquaculture industries.

 Gillanders has described the initiative as having the potential to "be a model for sustainable development around the world."

 Political views

+Gillanders (right) leads a gender equity forum at the 2016 joint conference of the Australian Society for Fish Biology and Oceania Chrondrichthyan Society.

 Gillanders believes that the environment and industrial expansion can coexist in Spencer Gulf.
 In 2011 she commented: "I used to think it was either the environment or industrial development, that you couldn't have both... but I think we've moved beyond that now, I just think that we can mesh both together such that we get positive outcomes for both the environment and the industry."